wso2/docs-is/en/includes/guides/authentication/social-login/add-microsoft-login.md

 3. Click **Add** to add the client secret.

     !!! note "Important"
         Take note of the generated **Value**.
 Azure will allow copying this value only once.
-This value is the newly generated client secret for your Microsoft connection in Asgardeo.
+This value is the newly generated client secret for your Microsoft connection in {{ product_name }}.

 ## Register the Microsoft IdP